suus-stack/PCA/README.md

 - Test to determine if environmental changes significantly influence the killing rate.

 significant_test_boidsrules
-- Test to determine if the different boid-flocking rules significantly influence the killing rate.
+- Test to determine if the different Boid-flocking rules significantly influence the killing rate.

 This cannot be run separately because it needs the data collected from visualisation.py.

 INCOMPLETE MODEL: vectorized implementation
 boids.py contains code to run an agent-based simulation of herring schools and possibly rocks and/or predators.
 This code works with matrices, making the implementation very clean and concise.
-Implementing the three boid flocking rules (separation, alignment and cohesion) was possible and because of the matrices, simulataneoulsy updating the herring and predator was easy.
+Implementing the three Boid flocking rules (separation, alignment and cohesion) was possible and because of the matrices, simultaneously updating the herring and predator was easy.
 However, with the limited amount of time, we chose to continue with the classes implementation, since this model was the easiest to work with and to make small adaptions on.
 So for that reason, the code is not complete and we did not use it for analysis, it simply shows we tried a different approach.

 THE FUNCTION
 Experiment(lower_lim_flock, upper_lim_flock, lower_lim_veloc, upper_lim_veloc, nr_herring,